UBE2C/Xenograft_volume_estimation/README.md

 combined with reference measurements from µCT or MRI imaging.
 <br>

-*NOTE: Please note that the applications found in this repository were only tested on synthetic data, and tehrefore may be considered to be in a beta state.*
+*NOTE: Please note that the applications found in this repository were only tested on synthetic data, and therefore may be considered to be in a beta state.*
 <br>
 <br>